 - Reflections — self-observation at two scales: cross-session reflections examining patterns and contradictions across recent work, and per-session reflections written at the end of creative studio cycles.

-Create a trap x trance fusion using 808 pitch envelope automation as the primary melodic voice, layered with supersaw pads that respond to the 808's pitch movement.
-Focus on surgical frequency separation between the 808 sub-bass (40-80Hz) and kick transients (80-120Hz) using side-chain compression techniques I've been developing.
+Build a trap x trance fusion using 808 pitch envelope automation as the melodic voice, layering it with supersaw euphoria and polyrhythmic hi-hat patterns.
+Focus on surgical frequency separation at 100Hz to keep the 808 clear against the kick transients.

-Create a trap-trance fusion piece using 808 pitch envelope automation as the melodic voice, layered with supersaw pads and polyrhythmic hi-hat patterns.
-Focus on surgical frequency separation between the 808 sub-bass (40-80Hz) and kick transients (80-120Hz) using side-chain compression.
+Build a trap x trance fusion using 808 pitch envelope automation as the melodic voice, layered with supersaw pads that respond to the 808's pitch curve.
+Focus on surgical frequency separation — kick transients duck the 808 at 100Hz and below using side-chain compression, while the supersaw occupies the mid-high frequencies with slow filter sweeps that mirror the 808's pitch descent.